BdoAni/NearME/README.md

 - [Installation](https://github.com/BdoAni/NearMe#installation)

-## Project Description
+## Project Description:

-NearMe is a shared economy application for construction tool rentals.
-NearMe is an online marketplace allowing tool owners to rent out their tools to nearby renters, from hammers and wrenches to concrete mixers and air compressors.
-The primary benefits of the app will be rental income for the tool owners and lower cost of using the tools for the renters (who could simply pay for rental instead of buying brand new tools).
-The app will also make a positive sustainability impact - increasing the efficiency of using construction tools and reducing the carbon emissions from manufacturing and supply chain of new tools.
+NearMe is a shared economy application for garage tool rentals.
+It is an online marketplace allowing tool owners to rent out their tools to nearby renters, from hammers and wrenches to concrete mixers and air compressors.
+The primary benefits of the app will be rental income for the tool owners and lower cost of using the tools for the renters (who could simply pay for rental instead of buying brand new tools).The app will also make a positive sustainability impact - increasing the efficiency of using construction tools and reducing the carbon emissions from manufacturing and supply chain of new tools.

 <hr>

 **All Tools**

 <img src="https://media.giphy.com/media/laWABsDZiBUyyJRFt5/giphy.gif">